Gesta Dagoberti: Sources and contents

 The author of the Gesta specifies many gifts Dagobert made to Saint-Denis, some with such specificity that he presumably had actual charters from the archives in front of him.
 These include a tribute of one hundred cows annually from Le Mans.
 Dagobert also remembered Saint-Denis in his will, of which four copies were made for Laon, Metz, the royal treasury and Saint-Denis.
 On his deathbed, he had his son, Clovis II, sign a document promising to respect Dagobert's gifts to Saint-Denis.
 He was buried beside the altar in the abbey church.

 The Gesta is well known for its account of Dagobert's demise.
-At the time of Dagobert's death, Bishop Ansoald of Poitiers was travelling on a diplomat mission when he stopped in Sicily to meet a famous hermit named John.
+At the time of Dagobert's death, Bishop Ansoald of Poitiers was travelling on a diplomatic mission when he stopped in Sicily to meet a famous hermit named John.
 The hermit informed him that, on the very day of Dagobert's death and while he was praying for the king's soul, he had a vision of the king being escorted by black-coloured demons in a boat towards one of the active volcanoes in the Aeolian Islands.
 The king, however, called out to the saints to whom he had been generous all his life—Denis, Martin and Maurice—who appeared out of thunder and lightning to rescue Dagobert, taking him with them to the Bosom of Abraham.
 The story of Dagobert's postmortem rescue probably owes something to the account in Gregory the Great's Dialogues of a hermit on Lipari who saw Theoderic the Great thrown into a volcano that led to Hell.